 “I’ve used many, many, many vitamin Cs and I’ve never seen anything that helped my skin look healthy and at the same time, improve my pigment as much as Revision C+ Correcting C,” says Dr. Hooper.
 It combines a 30 percent concentration of vitamin C with a peptide complex that helps inhibit the production of pigment, and the two together will leave skin looking even and radiant.

 This “lotion” is really a body oil, and Dr. Hooper calls it one of dermatology’s best-kept secerets.
-“When I’m feeling too lazy to get out of the shower and put on lotion in winter,” says she says.
-“I’ll turn off the shower and apply Theraplex ClearLotion and then pat dry after.
+“When I’m feeling too lazy to get out of the shower and put on lotion in winter,” she says, “I’ll turn off the shower and apply Theraplex ClearLotion and then pat dry after.
 And I find that to be a great way to use moisturizer when you don’t feel like using moisturizer, but you need to use moisturizer.”

 “Becoming a dermatologist, you learn pretty early on that prescription products are generally superior to over-the-counter products.
 So if you have a dermatologist who can get you prescription Retin-A, you should do that,” says Dr. Hooper.
 But if you don’t, she recommends using the Differin Adapalene Gel 0.1%.
 Along with many other derms, she sees Differin gel as the gold standard in OTC retinoids, and loves how effectively it can help with both acne and wrinkles.